How to Integrate Applications

 Click the arrow in the red frame to use the output.

-After setting, click "Test" and if "Test Successful" is displayed, the scheduled information of SPIRAL will be displayed.
+After setting, click "Test", and if "Test Successful" is displayed, the schedule information of SPIRAL will be displayed.

 Since the output of SPIRAL is used in the Google Calendar settings, you need to manually create the output.